CalCOFI/rCRUX/README.md

 ```

 After each round of blast, the system state is saved.
-If the script is terminated after a round of blast, the user can pick up where they left off.
+If the script is terminated after a full round of blast, the user can pick up where they left off.
 The user can also change parameters at this point (e.g. change the max_to_blast or rank)

-The output includes a summary table of unique blast hits (summary.csv), a multi fasta file (metabarcode_name_.fasta), a taxonomy file (metabarcode_name_taxonomy.txt), a unique taxonomic rank summary file (metabarcode_name_taxonomic_rank_counts.txt), a list of all of the accessions not present in your blast database (blastdbcmd_failed.csv), and a list of accessions with 4 or more Ns in a row (default for that parameter is wildcards = "NNNN") (too_many_ns.csv).
+The output includes a summary table of all unique blast hits (summary.csv), a multi fasta file of all unique hits (metabarcode_name_.fasta), a taxonomy file of all unique hits (metabarcode_name_taxonomy.txt), a unique taxonomic rank summary file (metabarcode_name_taxonomic_rank_counts.txt), a list of all of the accessions not present in your blast database (e.g. relevant if you ran get_seeds_remote; blastdbcmd_failed.csv), and a list of accessions with 4 or more Ns in a row (default for that parameter is wildcards = "NNNN"; too_many_ns.csv).
 The default number of reads to blast per rank is 1 (default for that parameter is sample_size = 1).
 The script will error out if the user asks for more reads per rank than exist in the blast seeds table.